WhiskyTangoFawks/LunarFalloutPlus/README.md

 The modlist is designed for relatively modern, middle range hardware.
 A high end graphics card is not required, but it does help (I am currently playing with a 6500xt on the medium preset, and FPS is mostly capped above 90 outside of Diamond City and Boston Commons, where it does drop for me).

-#### If you have less than 6gb of vram, or the list otherwise performs badly for you
+#### If you have less than 6gb of vram or the list otherwise performs badly for you
 - Do not try to run the list above 1080p, 1440 in fallout is a performance killer
 - Replace the texture BSAs in the stock folder with the Vanilla textures, or for more performance use [PhyOP textures](https://www.nexusmods.com/fallout4/mods/27038).
 Disable the other texture mods.
 - Reducing the grass density/diversity by editting the ini file in the True Grass mod